alde-the-coder/VkGroupBot/README.txt

 Android

 EN
-1. After you download a zip VkGroupBot, unzip it anywhere you want, but make sure all the files are in folder together.
+1. After you download a zip, unzip it anywhere you want, but make sure all the files are in folder together.
 2. Download Python 3 -  Ide for Python 3 and Python repository plugin from Google Play.
 3. Choose menu option (top left corner), then select pip.
 4. Write in library name "vk_api" and install it.